sofia-huang/DATA441/finalproject/finalproject.md

 <img src="finalprojectgraphs/acc_bar.png" width="500" height="400" />    <img src="finalprojectgraphs/mse_bar.png" width="500" height="400" />

-We can see that the LSTM network definitely performed the best with the highest accuracy and lowest mean squared error out of the classifiers tested.
+We can see that the LSTM network definitely performed the best with the highest accuracy and F1 score out of the classifiers tested.
 Naive Bayes had the worst performance.
+Logistic Regression, Naive Bayes, and Support Vector all had similar and decent accuracy scores around 0.93.

 ### 6. Conclusion
 The purpose of this research was to experiment and find the best performing model for fake news detection and classification in hopes of creating a system that can take all articles and social media posts as input and flag those that are classified as fake so that they can be manually checked.
 It was found that all of the models were capable of accurately classifying the news, with the LSTM network outperforming the traditional machine learning models.
 The models were able to detect patterns within the words used in the articles to classify them as fake or not.
 So, comparing the facts is not necessarily required in order to determine the legitimacy of an article.
 Instead, the word patterns can be used by machine learning.